Rosa Maria Rössler

-Rosa Maria Rössler (14 December 1901 in Vienna – 1954 in Istanbul), was a medical doctor of Austrian origin.
+Rosa Maria Rössler (14 December 1901 in Vienna – 1954 in Istanbul), was a medical doctor of Austrian origin who fled her home country to take up medicine in Turkey.
+She became a translator of medical texts into the Turkish language.

 Early life

 She was the daughter of Jozef and Maria Wimmer.
 Rosa Maria Rössler completed her high school education in Gmunden in 1920.
-She completed her education first at the University of Graz and then at the Medical Faculty of the University of Vienna.
+She attended the University of Graz and then the Medical Faculty of the University of Vienna.
 She continued her medical education at the University of Innsbruck for her specialization.
 On July 20, 1927, the entire educational process was completed at the University of Vienna.
-In 1935, as a result of the practices of the Nazi regime, she was forced to leave Austria.
+In 1935, as a result of the purges of the Nazi regime, she was forced to leave Austria.

 Turkey years

-Rössler came to Turkey for the first time in 1934, but was able to provide permanent residence in 1937.
+Rössler came to Turkey for the first time in 1934, and was able to earn permanent residence in 1937.
 She started working at Istanbul University Faculty of Medicine.
 She was engaged in studies in the field of pathological anatomy.
 Rössler started working here in 1933 with Philipp Schwartz, who was forced to leave his position at the University of Frankfurt and was involved in negotiations with the Turkish government within the framework of the university reform.
 Schwartz played a leading role in bringing many exiled scientists and technocrats to Turkey at that time.
 Rössler worked at the Istanbul University Faculty of Medicine Institute of Pathological Anatomy for ten years and was a very valuable and important employee for Schwartz, who was the director of the institute.
 Schwartz had set himself the goal of conducting as many and varied autopsies as possible at his institute.
 About 1000 autopsies were performed annually.
-In the annual report submitted by Schwartz, who was the president of the institute, to the Dean of the faculty of medicine, mentions the following about Rössler's position at the institute in the period 1937-1938: My foreign employees regularly participate in autopsy studies.
+In the annual report submitted by Schwartz, who was the president of the institute, to the Dean of the faculty of medicine, mentions the following about Rössler's position at the institute in the period 1937–1938: My foreign employees regularly participate in autopsy studies.
 In particular, Dr. Rössler has learned Turkish perfectly and is leading the autopsy courses conducted.
 As my colleague, she is fully competent in this task.

 One of the reasons that made Turkey's 1933 university reform necessary was that students did not have up-to-date textbooks.
 In their contracts with foreign scientists, it is stated that in order to continue working at the university, they must publish a textbook on their subject in Turkish within five years.
 Rössler devoted herself to this goal and turned to cooperation with her colleagues.
 She made a Turkish translation of Schwartz's books one by one, and in 1943 these books were published.